 As from 1 January 2015, the interest deduction in respect of certain corporate restructures may be limited and calculated in accordance with a formula.
 Any excess interest cannot be carried forward to the next tax year.
 As a result the excess interest is permanently non-deductible.

-The interest deduction limitation must be applied in the tax year in which the restructure transaction is entered into and the five tax years immediately thereafter
+The interest deduction limitation must be applied in the tax year in which the restructure transaction is entered into and the five subsequent tax years.